Fourier transforms and iterated function systems

 Br\'emont's work \cite{Bremont} also classifies the structure of the probability vectors $p_j \in (0,1)$, $j \in \cA$, which give rise to non-Rajchman self-similar measures $\mu$ when $r_j = \lambda^{\ell_j}$ for all $j \in \cA$ with some Pisot $\lambda^{-1}$ and $\Phi$ is conjugated by a similarity to an IFS such that $b_j \in \Q(\lambda)$ for all $j \in \cA$.

 Both Theorems \ref{thm:lisahlsten} and \ref{thm:bremont} raise the question of what kind of \textit{rates} of decay for the Fourier transform $\widehat{\mu}$ we could expect in the Rajchman case.
-In the renewal theoretic approach the main parts that influence the Fourier decay rate are the Frostman property of $\mu$, the rate at which the renewal operators $\E_t g_{s,x,y}(\sum_{k = 1}^{n_{t}} X_k-t)$ converge to the expectations with respect to an absolutely continuous distribution $\lambda$ as $t \to \infty$ and the rate of decay of the Fourier transform of the diffeomorphic push-forward of $\lambda$.
+In the renewal theoretic approach the main parts that influence the Fourier decay rate are the Frostman property of $\mu$, the rate at which the renewal operators

+converge to the expectations with respect to an absolutely continuous distribution $\lambda$ as $t \to \infty$ and the rate of decay of the Fourier transform of the diffeomorphic push-forward of $\lambda$.
 Here the key issue is that the rate in the renewal theorem for the random walks $X_n$, considered here in $\R$, cannot be any faster than polynomial in $t$.
 As $\xi = se^{t}$, this translates to at most polylogarithmic decay for the Fourier transform.
-Indeed, in \cite{JialunSahlsten1}, it was also shown that when for some pair $r_i$ and $r_j$ the ratio $\log r_j / \log r_j$ is not very well approximable by rational numbers (e.g. it is not a \textit{Liouville number}), then one can obtain a \textit{polylogarithmic rate} of Fourier decay:
+Indeed, in the work by Li and the author \cite{JialunSahlsten1} from 2019, it was also shown that when for some pair $r_i$ and $r_j$ the ratio $\log r_j / \log r_j$ is not very well approximable by rational numbers (e.g. it is not a \textit{Liouville number}), then one can obtain a \textit{polylogarithmic rate} of Fourier decay: